27th & Welton station

 27th & Welton station (sometimes styled as 27th•Welton) is a RTD light rail station in the Five Points neighborhood of Denver, Colorado, United States.
 Originally operating as part of the D Line, the station was opened on December 19, 1995, and is operated by the Regional Transportation District.
 The stop was opened over a year after the rest of light rail line after support from the neighborhood.
-The January 14, 2018, service changes introduced the L Line, which now serves this station in place of the D Line.
+The January 14, 2018, service changes introduced the L Line, which replaced the D Line.